-- A postgraduate qualification in education (e.g., clinical education) - A postgraduate qualification in nursing or allied health - Eead the development of new curriculum, courses, subjects ortraining modules - Experience in evaluation or research
+- A postgraduate qualification in education (e.g., clinical education) - A postgraduate qualification in nursing or allied health - Experience in service learning - Experience in evaluation or research

 3. Equal Opportunity, Diversity and Inclusion

 The University is an equal opportunity employer and is committed to providing a workplace free from all forms of unlawful discrimination, harassment, bullying, vilification and victimisation.
 The University makes decisions on employment, promotion and reward on the basis of merit.